-The Company posted a net loss for the year ended 31 March 2021 of R31,6 million (2020 net loss: R75,4 million) which includes the release of R36,0 million in respect of credit impairments previously raised.
-As at 31 March 2021 the Company's total assets exceeded total liabilities by R356,5 million (31 March 2020: R329,2 million) and total surplus funds were R848 million (31 March 2020: R1,067 million).
-As at statement of financial position date, the capital adequacy ratio of the Company was 17,4% (2020: 17,7%).
+Ithala posted a loss of R51.97 million (2021: R31.6 million) for the year ended 31 March 2022.
+Included in the net loss are losses recognized as a result of the July 2021 civil unrest (R9.4 million) and COVID- 19 related cost (R1.8 million).
+The SASRIA claims of R13.7 million were expected to be received in the financial year to recovery the unrest losses.
+However, only R1.8 million was received during the financial year.
+As at 31 March 2022 the Company's total assets exceeded total liabilities by R369.7 million (31 March 2021: R356.5 million) and total surplus funds were R635 million (31 March 2021: R848 million).
+As at statement of financial position date the capital adequacy ratio of the Company was 18.3% (March 2021: 17.4%).
 This level is above the minimum capital adequacy ratio required by the South African Reserve Bank of 15%.

-The Company has prepared a detailed strategy to achieve the goal of operating under a banking license with sustainable financial performance and strong management capability to manage and grow the bank.
-A strategic tilt has been applied to the corporate strategy with a Repair-Rebuild-Remodel focus that will be applied from 2020 to 2025, thereby accelerating operating efficiency improvements.
-The strategy provides an operating performance turnaround to achieve profitability and the re-capitalisation required for successful implementation thereof.
-The plan outlines an operating model, IT and infrastructure investment, capital funding requirements, and the reduction of external consultant and outsourcing dependencies.
-In the context of achieving financial sustainability, a net loss of R30,0 million is projected for the 2022 financial year followed by a projected net loss of R18,8 million in 2023 before a net profit of R7,7 million is achieved in 2024.
+The Company has prepared a detailed strategy to achieve the goal of operating under a banking license with sustainable financial performance and strong management capability to manage and grow the entity.
+A strategic tilt has been applied to the corporate strategy with a Rebuild-Remodel- Reimagine focus that will be applied from 2020 to 2025, thereby accelerating operating efficiency improvements.
+In order for the objectives of the next phase (Rebuild) of Ithala's Strategic Recovery Program to be executed successfully, a review of the short-to medium and long-term goals was conducted to understand the business considered these major trends in the market.
+For Ithala, a major focus in short-term is to dedicate focus and resources to increase sales revenue and reduce costs.
+In the context of the above, and continuing on the journey to financial sustainability, a loss is budgeted for the 2023 and 2024 financial year of R59.8 million and R13.5 million respectively.
+Thereafter a projected profit of R52.4 million is budgeted in the 2025 financial year.